lenngro/Multithreaded-WebScraper-With-Logging/README.md

 # Multithreaded WebScraper with Logging

 Implementation of a multi-threaded web scraper.
 The scraped websites are captured in a log.
 In case of an error or cancel, the scraping can continue from the last seen page.
+It's possible to set keywords which will be searched for while scraping.
+A page's content will only be downloaded if it contains those keywords.

 ## Getting Started